preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage/digital-views-as-json/index.rst

 Views as JSON
 =====================================

+**This documetation is just started.
+Moree will be added soon**.

+If you will use JSON settings for the views on the screens, add the different views here.

 The first you see is the list of views that has been created so far:

 .. image:: page-view-json-list.png